 As an OSDK developer, you have access to this image data to expand the capabilities of your application.
 Besides the image data, OSDK also provides access to a pre-processed disparity map for front stereo as well as ROS interfaces for neat integration into ROS image and stereo vision workflows.

 Unlike other features in OSDK that use the serial line to communicate to the drone, Advanced Sensing utilizes USB to receive raw image data.
 Please follow M210 checklist for instructions to set up your aircraft.
 Currently this feature only supports M210.

 The Advanced Sensing feature works within the subscription mechanism.
 The user only needs to call the corresponding API once and passes a callback function to subscribed images, raw image data will start broadcasting through USB.
 Note that users need to and are responsible to unsubscribe from the images within each power cycle.

 Available image data includes:

 All images come with frame index and timestamp as metadata.
 Frame index for QVGA images starts whenever the drone is powered and will continue no matter whether the developer subscribes to it or not.
 On the other hand, the frame index for VGA images follows the user's subscription workflow.
 If the user subscribes and unsubscribes to VGA images, the frame index will continue from the last subscribed image.
 For time stamp, all four cameras are triggered at the same time and share the same timer.
-At this moment, the timer is not synchronized to the clock of the flight controller on M210 V2 (Please update to the latest FW in DJI assistant 2).
+The timer is synchronized to the clock of the flight controller on M210 V2 (Please update to the latest FW in DJI assistant 2).
 Please follow Time Sync for more detail.